wp-plugins/off-page-seo/readme.txt

 Installation

-1) Download and install plugin.
+1. Download and install plugin.
-2) Set up keywords in Settings.
+2. Specify the keywords in Settings.
-3) Set up social metrics you want to follow.
+3. Specify the social metrics you want to follow.
-4) Enjoy other tools!
+4. Enjoy other tools!

 == Frequently Asked Questions ==